JayeshHirayGIT/JayeshHirayGIT/README.md

 - 👋 Hi, I’m @JayeshHiray...!
+     HI, I'm @AmitKhairnar
-- 👀 I’m interested in coding!
+- 👀 We are interested in coding!
-- 🌱 I’m currently learning Angular!
+- 🌱 We are currently learning Angular!
-- 💞️ I’m looking to collaborate on Angular projects
+- 💞️ We are looking to collaborate on Angular projects
-- 📫 How to reach me = through email i.e.,
+- 📫 HoW to reach us = through email i.e.,
 - jayeshhirayofficial@gmail.com
+- ameetkhairnar14@gmail.com

 <!---
 JayeshHirayGIT/JayeshHirayGIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.